-ELIXIR is active in several large EU grants, which support the work of the Platforms and Use Cases.
-See the EU Projects page.
+ELIXIR is active in several large European Union grants, which support the work of the Platforms and Communities.
+For further information, visit our EU Projects page.